ryanfanchiotti/rbc/README.md

 Pitfalls:
-- Unlike in C, a[b] is not always equal to b[a], since words are not 1 byte and B has no concept of pointer math, since every variable is simply a quadword in memory
+- Unlike in C, a[b] is not always equal to b[a], since words are not 1 byte and B has no concept of pointer math, as every variable is simply a quadword in memory
 - +=, -=, ... operators are reversed from the original spec to make the language have one less wart for users used to C, as well as remove ambiguity from parsing
 - Instead of libb.a, this compiler links with the libc present, meaning that \\ is used